Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 .. option:: Code

 	:Description:
 		Code linking to `SUEWS_SiteSelect.txt` for paved surfaces (Code_Paved), buildings (Code_Bldgs) and bare soil surfaces (Code_BSoil).
 Value of integer is arbitrary but must match codes specified in `SUEWS_SiteSelect.txt`.
 Code linking to `SUEWS_SiteSelect.txt` for evergreen trees and shrubs (Code_EveTr), deciduous trees and shrubs (Code_DecTr) and grass surfaces (Code_Grass).
 Value of integer is arbitrary but must match codes specified in `SUEWS_SiteSelect.txt`.
 Code linking to `SUEWS_SiteSelect.txt` for water surfaces (Code_Water).
 Value of integer is arbitrary but must match code specified in `SUEWS_SiteSelect.txt`.
 Code linking to `SUEWS_SiteSelect.txt` for snow surfaces (SnowCode).
 Value of integer is arbitrary but must match code specified in `SUEWS_SiteSelect.txt`.
 Code linking to the SoilTypeCode column in SUEWS_NonVeg.txt (for Paved, Bldgs and BSoil surfaces) and SUEWS_Veg.txt (for EveTr, DecTr and Grass surfaces).
 Value of integer is arbitrary but must match code specified in `SUEWS_SiteSelect.txt`.
 Code linking to the CondCode column in `SUEWS_SiteSelect.txt` .
 Value of integer is arbitrary but must match code specified in `SUEWS_SiteSelect.txt`.
 Code linking to the AnthropogenicCode column in `SUEWS_SiteSelect.txt` .
 Value of integer is arbitrary but must match code specified in `SUEWS_SiteSelect.txt`.
 Code linking to `SUEWS_SiteSelect.txt` for irrigation modelling (IrrigationCode).
 Value of integer is arbitrary but must match codes specified in `SUEWS_SiteSelect.txt`.
-Code linking to the OHMCode_SummerWet, OHMCode_SummerDry, OHMCode_WinterWet and OHMCode_WinterDry columns in SUEWS_NonVeg.txt, SUEWS_Veg,txt, SUEWS_Water.txt and SUEWS_Snow.txt files.
+Code linking to the OHMCode_SummerWet, OHMCode_SummerDry, OHMCode_WinterWet and OHMCode_WinterDry columns in SUEWS_NonVeg.txt, SUEWS_Veg.txt, SUEWS_Water.txt and SUEWS_Snow.txt files.
 Value of integer is arbitrary but must match code specified in `SUEWS_SiteSelect.txt`.
 For buildings and paved surfaces, set to zero if there is more than one ESTM class per grid and the codes and surface fractions specified in `SUEWS_SiteSelect.txt` will be used instead.

 	:Configuration:
 		.. csv-table::